Summary

 In professional Feng Shui for home, the foundation goes deeper than placement alone.
 It includes how your home is oriented, how energy moves through it over time, and how different areas of the space interact with your life.

 I use Flying Star Feng Shui, a classical compass-based system that maps how energy shifts within a home based on direction and time.
-I combine this with the Five Elements, which helps regulate how each space feels, whether it supports calm, focus, rest, or momentum.
+I combine this with the Five Elements theory, which helps regulate how each space feels, whether it supports calm, focus, rest, or momentum.

 Without this level of mapping, changes can be well-intentioned but misplaced.
 You might activate an area that actually needs to be softened, or overlook a part of the home that is quietly draining your energy.

 When the same issue keeps returning, it is usually not about doing more.
-It is about working in the right place, with the right type of adjustment.
+It is about working in the right place, with the right type of adjustment, at the right time.

-If Feng Shui is not the root issue, I will tell you.
-Most calls end with a simple plan, not a long to-do list.
+If Feng Shui is not the root issue I will tell you that honestly.

 Frequently Asked Questions